0LE6/DAM2_M06_UF2_A2_Premiere_League/README.md

 # Premier2223 DAOManager Project

-Este proyecto se centra en la gestión de datos de la temporada 2022-2023 de la Premier League utilizando el patrón DAO y una base de datos MySQL llamada 1premiereleague.
+This project focuses on managing data from the 2022-2023 Premier League season using the DAO pattern and a MySQL database named 1premiereleague.

-## Paso a Paso
+## Step by Step

-### Paso A: Crear la Base de Datos
+### Step A: Create the Database

-1. Abre phpMyAdmin.
+1. Open phpMyAdmin.
-2. Crea la base de datos `1premiereleague`.
+2. Create the `1premiereleague` database.
-3. Crea las siguientes tablas:
+3. Create the following tables:

    #### TEAM Table
    - **Primary Key:** Team Abbreviation